PG Q3 2021 Earnings Results

 Both the Beauty and Fabric & Home Care segments led with organic revenues up 7% each.
 Prices increased 2% in four of the five segments, and CNBC reported that P&G plans to raise prices this September in response to rising commodity input costs (here).

-The company maintained its fiscal 2021 “all-in” sales growth forecast range of 8% to 10% versus its fiscal 2020 ‘core’ eps of $4.96.
+The company maintained its fiscal 2021 ‘all-in’ sales growth forecast range of 8% to 10% versus its fiscal 2020 ‘core’ eps of $4.96.
 This would put P&G’s full-year ‘core’ earnings per share in a range of $5.36 – $5.46.
 Applying 2021 forward guidance to P&G’s April 19th, 2021 closing price ($136.61) puts price/earnings valuations between 25.0 and 25.5 times earnings.

 In all, third quarter 2021 earnings beat consensus forecasts, forward guidance remains strong, and expectations remain high as P&G’s current valuation continues to trade near the high-end of the range over the past decade (14.6x in 2011 and 25.7x in 2019).